asadiqbal08/udaci-mobile-flashcards/README.md

 # Project Overview

-For the UdaciCards project, you will build a mobile application (Android or iOS - or both) that allows users to study collections of flashcards.
-The app will allow users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.
+For the UdaciCards project, I have built a mobile application (Android or iOS - or both) that allows users to study collections of flashcards.
+The app allowed users to create different categories of flashcards called "decks", add flashcards to those decks, then take quizzes on those decks.

 ## Targeted platform: